Installation

 docker run --rm busybox true

-The latest versions of Docker have a beta feature to use containerd for pulling and storing images.
+The latest versions of Docker have an experimental feature to use containerd for pulling and storing images.
 This feature is known to cause issues with Conveyor, so we strongly recommend to keep this setting disabled.

 - Mac users